 Three months after the launch of the Nintendo Switch, The Pokémon franchise has made an announcement about the first Pokémon game for the fairly new console.
 In a live-streamed Pokémon Direct on Tuesday morning, the developers revealed that Pokken Tournament DX, an improved version of the Wii U game, is set to release for the Switch on September 22nd 2017.

 Nintendo, along with the Pokken Tournament DX, has also announced Pokémon Ultra Sun and Pokémon Ultra Moon for the 3DS.
 What we have learned since their announcement is that the game will be set in the same region as the original Sun and Moon, however, they will tell a new story.
-That is all we know about these two games and hopefully we will learn before their launch date, which is November 17th.
+For now that is all what we know about these two games and hopefully we will learn more before their launch date, which is November 17th.

-Though some fans anxiously waited for the mainline Pokémon RPG, most fans like the direction the Pokémon franchise is taking and are excited to see the future of the Pokémon series.
+While some fans a little disappointed with the announcement are looking forward to a mainline Pokémon RPG, others are happy with the direction the Pokémon franchise is taking and are excited to see the future of the Pokémon series.